Naushil007/QucikBlox/README.md

 QucikBlox-PHP-REST-APIs is a modern PHP library based on QuickBlox.

 ## REST API
-QuickBlox provides a mapping with API methods defined in QuickBlox doc.
+QucikBlox-PHP-REST-APIs provides a mapping with API methods defined in QuickBlox doc.
 It also supports a basic integration with the new QuickBlox APIs.

 ## Setup & Installation
 Setup all your credentials in config.php file.